HomeProductivityevernote

 Tips that made both apps better

-A few small habits sharpened our daily use.
-In Evernote, lean on tags instead of endless notebooks.
-A handful of broad notebooks plus consistent tags is far easier to search than dozens of nested folders.
-Pin your most used notes to the top, and add the home screen widget so a new note is one tap away from your launcher.
+A few small habits paid off.
+In Evernote, use tags, not a pile of notebooks.
+You only get one notebook on free anyway, and even on paid a handful of notebooks plus consistent tags beats nested folders for finding things.
+Pin the notes you open daily, and add the home screen widget so a new note is one tap from your launcher.

-In OneNote, set up a small number of notebooks with clear sections before you pour content in, because reorganizing later is more tedious than it should be.
-Use the dedicated sticky notes and the quick capture shortcut for throwaway thoughts so your main notebooks stay tidy.
-In both apps, turn on automatic dark mode for late night journaling, and enable the lock or app level passcode if you keep anything sensitive in there.
+In OneNote, sketch out a few notebooks with clear sections before you pour content in.
+Reorganizing later is more of a chore than it should be.
+Use Sticky Notes and the quick capture shortcut for throwaway thoughts so your main notebooks stay clean.
+In both, turn on dark mode for late night writing, and set the app passcode if you keep anything private in there.

 So which one should you install?